nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Note:**
 Flags that are labelled with a `*` are commands that expect a parameter, as seen in the Format column. <br>
-These commands have a corresponding Parser that implements `Parser<ListModuleCommand>` to parse the parameter passed in.
-Each Parser implements the `parse` method in `Parser` interface.
-In the process of that, validity checks are conducted. <br>
+These commands have a corresponding `Parser` that implements `Parser<ListModuleCommand>` to parse the parameter passed in.
+Each `Parser` implements the `parse` method in `Parser` interface.
+In which, validity checks are conducted. <br>
-Example of validity check:
+Example:
-* In `ListDeadlineCommandParser`, the argument is checked to be numbers be in `YYYY-MM-DD` format
+* In `ListDeadlineCommandParser`, argument is verified to contain only numbers in `YYYY-MM-DD` format
 </div>

-`ListCommand` extends `Command`, overriding the `execute` method.
-To allow for multiple filters, the constructor of `ListCommand` takes in `List<Predicate<Task>>`.

 This feature uses the following methods from the `Model` interface:
 * `Model#updateFilteredTaskList`: Updates the current task list by applying a filter as indicated by the given predicate `Predicate<Task>`.
 The GUI will be updated accordingly to display the filtered task list.